On the entanglement contour of excited states in the holographic CFT: Introduction

 \section{Introduction}

-The connection between quantum information and gravity in the context of the AdS/CFT correspondence has played a growing role in our understanding of both of these phenomena\cite{Ryu:2006bv}-\cite{Swingle:2009bg}.
-In the AdS/CFT correspondence the entanglement entropy proposal has the geometric form through the celebrated Hubeny-Rangamani-Ryu-Takayanagi (HRRT) formula \cite{Ryu:2006bv},\cite{Hubeny:2007xt}.
-This formula expresses the entanglement of the fixed subregion $A$ of the total holographic state and the extremal surface area ${\cal E}_A$ spanned on the boundary of this subregion as \be S(A)=\frac{1}{4G}{\cal E}_A. \ee The entanglement entropy is an important quantity that is non-local and captures non-trivial correlation associated with the degrees of freedom corresponding to the subregion $A$.
-There is a natural question of decomposition of such non-local observable into some simpler object.
-The step towards such refinement has been made in \cite{chen-vidal} where the definition of entanglement contour was given and investigated further in \cite{Coser:2017dtb}-\cite{Han:2019scu}.
-The entanglement contour $f_A(x)$ in its essence is the function associated to fixed subsystem $A$ which being integrated over $x \in A$ gives the entanglement for $A$ \be S=\int_{x \in \cal A} f_A(x)dx. \ee Also, there are different restrictions like positivity and normalization that $f_A(x)$ has to satisfy.
+The connection between quantum information and quantum gravity in the context of the AdS/CFT correspondence has played a growing role in our understanding of these phenomena\cite{Ryu:2006bv}-\cite{Swingle:2009bg}.
+In the AdS/CFT correspondence the (Hubeny--Rangamani--Ryu--Takayanagi) HRRT formula establish the connection between spacetime geometry and entanglement entropy \cite{Ryu:2006bv},\cite{Hubeny:2007xt}.
+This formula relates the entanglement entropy of the fixed spatial subregion $A$ and the extremal codimension-2 hypersurface with area ${\cal E}_A$ spanned on the boundary of this subregion \be S(A)=\frac{1}{4G}{\cal E}_A. \ee The entanglement entropy is an important quantity that captures non-local correlations associated with the degrees of freedom corresponding to $A$.
+There is a natural question about decomposition of such non-local observable into less coarse-grained quantity.
+The step towards such refinement has been made in \cite{chen-vidal} where the definition of entanglement contour was given and studied further in \cite{Coser:2017dtb}-\cite{Han:2019scu}.
+The entanglement contour $f_A(x)$ in its essence is the function associated to the fixed subsystem $A$ which being integrated over $x \in A$ gives the entanglement for $A$ \be S=\int_{x \in A} f_A(x)dx. \ee Also, there are different restrictions like positivity and normalization that $f_A(x)$ has to satisfy.
 The total list of these restrictions is unknown at the moment and the entanglement contour is fixed by the existing list in a non-unique way.
-The study of the entanglement contour gives us insight into how the entanglement degrees of freedom are distributed inside the subsystems.